← Ecolex I

 that is used for the two input streams of the Vernam Cipher.
 In this case,

-the Siemens T-send-77f was used, as it was a standard component at the time.
+the Siemens T-send-77f was used, which was a standard component at the time.

 It was modified by Philips to make it suitable for the Ecolex II.